UgegeDaniel/chakra-laffs/README.md

 *deployed on vercel*
-# Moviemania
+# Chakra-Laffs

-This is a React app that displays random jokes by categories.
+This is a React / Typescript app that displays random jokes by categories.
 Its a simple app to demostrate the basic features of the react library and the react testing library in conjunction with jest.

 ## Table of Contents